 David Holyoake – Founder/General Manager

-David is Founder and Creative Director of Swarm Dynamics – the small non-profit organisation that guides the Swarm collective, and helps NGOs and change makers to think differently about their work, and access fresh creative communications talent.
-David has background as an environmental campaign leader and expert in climate change law and policy formerly with www.clientearth.org, and Bankwatch network.
-He is also a musician and published composer of new classical music.
+David is Founder and General Manager of Swarm Dynamics.
+David has background as an expert in climate change law and policy formerly with www.clientearth.org, and EU campaigns leader for Bankwatch network.
+He is also a musician and published composer of new classical music, represented as an Associate Artist of the Australian Music Centre.
 Throughout his environmental work on UK and EU climate and energy issues, including the successful UK Green Investment Bank Campaign and other fights, David became acutely aware of the need to emotionalize the debate on climate and other issues, the need for a step change in more creative, evidence based, and inspiring communications, and the need for environmental NGOs to join the dots on the root causes of climate change – challenging the destructive logic of the current economic model, the lunacy of consumption growth, and working towards compelling political narrative towards a more meaningful economy.
 In 2015, he co-directed and facilitated the Creative Factory at Place to B, Paris, during the 2 weeks of UN COP21, bringing together communications experts, artists, poets, game developers, and climate campaigners to help change the climate story.
-David is the great great great grandson of George Holyoake, English radical who coined the term ‘secular’ and was the last man jailed for aethiesm.
-Recipient of awards, public grants and commissions, his music has been played at such venues as Fairfield Halls London, the Royal Academy of Music, and the Great Hall, National Gallery of Victoria and be heard at heard at www.davidholyoake.com
+David is the great great great grandson of George Holyoake, the English radical who coined the term ‘secular’ and was the last man jailed for aethiesm.
+Recipient of awards, public grants and commissions, David’s music has been played at such venues as Fairfield Halls London, the Royal Academy of Music, and the Great Hall, National Gallery of Victoria and be heard at heard at www.davidholyoake.com

-Lauren is an arts manager and producer working in the UK arts and cultural sector.
+Lauren is a Trustee of Swarm Dynamics.
+She is an arts manager and producer working in the UK arts and cultural sector.
 She is passionate about the need for embracing new alternatives to the current system.
 Lauren works with a range of artists, writers, musicians and theatre makers on the production of new and original artworks for events, festivals and venues looking to take creative risks and inspire and delight new audiences.